1. Exploration Takes Over

 Second day of exploration including the discovery of volcanic ash, the “orange soil,” at Shorty Crater, bedrock boulders at Camelot Crater, and the sampling of a fragment of the deep lunar interior.

-Third day of exploration including the examination and sampling of boulders of materials formed during three major basin-forming impact events.
+Third day of exploration at Stations 6, 7, 8, and 9, including the examination and sampling of boulders and materials formed during three major basin-forming impact events.

 13. “What did you learn?”